-Port Number of 2nd Redundancy Port: Specify which port of the Managed PoE switch will be acted as the secondary redundant port.
+Port Number of 2nd Redundancy Port: Specify which port of Managed Switch to be acted as the secondary redundant port.
 Default value is Disable.

 Role of 2nd Redundancy Port: View-only field.
 Only Member role is allowed.

 Click OK, the new settings will be taken effect immediately.
 This entry will be listed on the fast redundancy table.